akaterra/udb.py/readme.rst

   :target: https://travis-ci.org/akaterra/udb.py

 Udb is an in-memory database based on the `Zope Foundation BTrees <https://github.com/zopefoundation/BTrees>`_, the `Rtree <http://toblerity.org/rtree>`_ and on the native python's dict.
-Udb provides indexes support and MongoDB-like queries.
+Udb provides indexes support and limited MongoDB-like queries.
 Udb does not support any type of transactions for now.

 Table of contents